mshearer123/JetMovieDB/README.md

 I have added a debug apk to the root directory

-### CI Tools
+### CI tools
 #### [Bitrise](https://app.bitrise.io/apps/add)

-I integrated the github repo with bitrise so I would get some feedback on PRs before they were merged.
+I integrated the github repo with bitrise so that I would get some feedback on PRs before they were merged.

-### Libraries
+### libraries

 #### [androidx](https://developer.android.com/topic/libraries/support-library/androidx-overview)